apptentive/apptentive-android/docs/IntegrationAndTesting.md

-In your main Activity, open the push notification.
+In your main Activity, handle the push notification.

 ```java
 @Override